AI-generated image

 FDs and SIPs serve different investment purposes:

-• Nature of investment: FDs require a one-time deposit, while SIPs involve regular investments in mutual funds.
+Nature of investment: FDs require a one-time deposit, while SIPs involve regular investments in mutual funds.

-• Returns: FDs provide fixed, predictable returns.
+Returns: FDs provide fixed, predictable returns.
 SIPs in mutual funds are market-linked and can offer higher returns over the long term, but they are subject to market risks.

-• Risk: FDs are risk-free, while SIPs carry varying levels of risk based on the mutual fund selected.
+Risk: FDs are risk-free, while SIPs carry varying levels of risk based on the mutual fund selected.
 Equity mutual funds through SIPs are more volatile but have the potential for significant long-term growth.

-• Flexibility: SIPs offer greater flexibility in terms of investment amount and duration.
+Flexibility: SIPs offer greater flexibility in terms of investment amount and duration.
 You can start or stop SIPs anytime, while FDs are less flexible due to their fixed tenure.

 Suggested read: SIP maths vs psychology

-3. Which is best: RD, FD, or SIP?
+3. Which is best: RD, FD or SIP?

-Each investment option caters to different financial needs.
-Recurring Deposits (RDs) are ideal for those looking to save small amounts regularly with guaranteed, fixed returns, though they are generally lower than Fixed Deposits (FDs).
+Recurring deposits (RDs) are ideal for those looking to save small amounts regularly with guaranteed, fixed returns, though they are generally lower than Fixed deposits (FDs).
 Both RDs and FDs carry zero risk but have fixed tenures with penalties for premature withdrawals.
 FDs are better suited for lump-sum investments, offering higher, predictable returns compared to RDs.

-On the other hand, Systematic Investment Plans (SIPs) are designed for long-term wealth creation, providing market-linked returns that can outperform FDs and RDs over time.
+On the other hand, systematic investment plans (SIPs) are designed for long-term wealth creation, providing market-linked returns that can outperform FDs and RDs over time.
 While SIPs carry moderate to high risk, depending on the mutual fund chosen, they offer greater liquidity, albeit with potential exit loads on certain funds.

-This article was originally published on January 13, 2025.
+This article was originally published on January 13, 2025, and last updated on June 02, 2026.